 Addressing gender equity may help to make up the difference.
 For example, the STEM occupations most likely to face worker shortages in Minnesota are male-dominated.
 Data indicate that girls and boys in Minnesota are about equally interested in STEM during elementary and middle school.
 Girls’ and boys’ proficiency in math is similar during that time.
 However, boys are more likely to be college-ready in math and science than girls, according to ACT results.
 Men show greater interest in STEM occupations at the college level.
 Would shoring up the skills of female students in STEM help address the worker shortage?

-Building a strong cadre of workers to support Minnesota depends on how we prepare and support students along the spectrum from cradle to career.
+Building a strong cadre of workers to support Minnesota depends on how well we prepare and support students along the spectrum from cradle to career.
 But how early do the disparities appear?
 Several sources of data confirm that there is little difference in math proficiency between girls and boys in elementary and middle school.
 However, the story changes as students move toward high school and college.
 In 2013, 47 percent of eighth-grade boys in Minnesota met or exceeded grade-level standards in science.
 Only 40 percent of girls met or exceeded the same standards.

 There are ways we can take action to address disparities in women’s ability and participation in STEM.
 Coordinating informal education efforts along the educational continuum can ensure that students have ample opportunity to explore, ask questions, and develop STEM competency.
 Engaging girls in “hands-on” investigation can demonstrate that they do belong in STEM fields.
 Connections with STEM role models, coordination among informal education providers, and college or university STEM programs may help reduce the perception that women can’t succeed, make a difference, or earn a suitable salary in STEM fields.